TS000/lighthouse-developer-portal/docs/starter-guide.md

 - _Ingestion_, where entity providers fetch raw entity data from external sources and seed it into the database.
 - _Processing_, where the policies and processors continually treat the ingested data and may emit both other raw entities (that are also subject to processing), errors, relations to tother entities, etc.
 - _Stitching_, where all of the data emitted by various processors are assembled together into the final output entity.

+Learn more about the [lifecycle of an entity](https://backstage.io/docs/features/software-catalog/life-of-an-entity) in the Backstage docs.